dywisor/roverlay/doc/rst/usage.rst

    ..
 Note::

       Technically, this rule syntax can be used to specify rules with zero or more *dependency strings*.
-An empty rule doesn't make much sense, though.
+An empty rule makes little sense, though.

 Comments